JanisOzolins/motorway-ui-test/README.md

 Welcome to the Motorway UI technical test.
 This test focuses on user experience, and your skills with HTML, CSS, a11y and leveraging browser APIs.

+## Notes

+- tested on Google Chrome
+- use Typescript & SASS for improved dev experience
+- decided to use react-form-hook to take advantage of better for validation and errors

 ## Areas for improvement

 - improve accessibility on the gallery view (tabable but I would like to implement popup modal open on Enter)